Ankit152/Human-Activity-Recognition/README.md

-# Human-Activity-Recognition
+# Human Activity Recognition 🎭

-The task is to build a model that predicts the human activities.
+`A Machine Learning approach to predict the activities of person.`